Pixelworks (NASDAQ:PXLW) Updates Q3 2021 Earnings Guidance

-Pixelworks (NASDAQ:PXLW) issued an update on its third quarter 2021 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of $-0.070-$-0.020 for the period.
+Pixelworks (NASDAQ:PXLW) updated its third quarter 2021 earnings guidance on Wednesday.
+The company provided earnings per share guidance of $-0.070-$-0.020 for the period.
 The company issued revenue guidance of $14 million-$16 million.

-Pixelworks (NASDAQ:PXLW) last posted its earnings results on Tuesday, August 10th.
-The semiconductor company reported ($0.05) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.07) by $0.02.
-Pixelworks had a negative return on equity of 40.29% and a negative net margin of 65.70%.
-During the same period in the prior year, the company posted ($0.10) earnings per share.
-Analysts predict that Pixelworks will post -0.32 EPS for the current fiscal year.
+A number of analysts have commented on the stock.
+Citigroup cut shares of Pixelworks from a buy rating to a neutral rating in a research note on Thursday, August 26th.
+Roth Capital increased their price objective on shares of Pixelworks from $5.00 to $10.00 and gave the company a buy rating in a research report on Tuesday, August 31st.
+Zacks Investment Research raised shares of Pixelworks from a sell rating to a hold rating in a research report on Thursday, July 8th.
+Finally, Colliers Securities reissued a neutral rating on shares of Pixelworks in a research report on Thursday, August 26th.
+Four investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
+According to data from MarketBeat, the stock presently has a consensus rating of Hold and an average target price of $5.58.

 A hedge fund recently raised its stake in Pixelworks stock.
-Morgan Stanley increased its position in Pixelworks, Inc. (NASDAQ:PXLW) by 104.0% during the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 13,637 shares of the semiconductor company’s stock after acquiring an additional 6,953 shares during the period.
-Morgan Stanley’s holdings in Pixelworks were worth $47,000 as of its most recent SEC filing.
-Hedge funds and other institutional investors own 31.18% of the company’s stock.
+Bank of America Corp DE increased its holdings in shares of Pixelworks, Inc. (NASDAQ:PXLW) by 34.8% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
+The firm owned 49,001 shares of the semiconductor company’s stock after acquiring an additional 12,648 shares during the quarter.
+Bank of America Corp DE owned about 0.09% of Pixelworks worth $167,000 as of its most recent filing with the SEC.
+31.18% of the stock is owned by hedge funds and other institutional investors.

 Pixelworks, Inc engages in the design and development integrated circuits used in electronic display devices.
 It offers consumer electronics and professional display products, video delivery, and streaming solutions for content service providers.
 Its product category comprises of ImageProcessor integrated circuits (ICs), video co-processor ICs, and transcode ICs.